 The ability to detect the harm should also factor into the estimation of Risk.

 Several tools are available to perform Risk Analysis.
-Although not required, it is recommended to use a Failure Mode Effects Analysis (FMEA) for Risk Analysis (see < Form).
+Although not required, it is recommended to use a Failure Mode Effects Analysis (FMEA) for Risk Analysis (see Failure Mode Effects Analysis (FMEA) Form).
 Alternative methods are permissible as deemed suitable by the stakeholders.
 It is mandatory that alternative analysis also includes clear identification and evaluation of the risks, mitigation actions and strategies to control them, and a conclusion with an acceptance statement.

 Risk Evaluation